Submarine pen: Helgoland

 The "Nordsee III" bunker in Helgoland was one of the oldest submarine pens, being started in 1940.
-It was left alone until near the end of the war when it was attacked by the RAF and like most of the facilities on the island, completely destroyed.
+It escaped Allied bombing until near the end of the war when it was attacked by the RAF and completely destroyed.
 It was also used after the end of the war for testing new weapons.
-No trace of the pen has survived.
+No trace of the pen remains.

 Kiel

 This town was constantly bombed in World War II, the targets often being the "Kilian" and "Konrad" bunkers.
 They were started in 1941 and 1942 respectively.
 The latter was used for the construction of Seehund midget submarines.